dsa-ou/allowed/README.md

 Typing a unit number after the file or folder path will check the file(s) only against the Python constructs introduced up to that unit (inclusive).
-For example, to check your submission to an assessment that covers units 1 to 5, check it with:
+Checking a submission to an assessment that covers units 1 to 5 can be done with:
 ```bash
 python allowed.py submission.py 5
 ```
-For example, try
+To see the weekly difference in the allowed constructs, type for example:
 ```bash
 python allowed.py sample.py 2
 python allowed.py sample.py 4
 ```
-to see the difference in the allowed constructs.

 The earlier examples, without a unit number, correspond to considering all units, i.e. checking against _all_ allowed Python constructs.